Official Community Plan UpdateTo receive automatic e-mail notifications when this web page is updated, please subscribe here.

-Thank you for your input on the Key Directions Report
+Thank you for your feedback on the Draft OCP!

 One of Council's primary strategic priorities for this term is a review and update of the Town of Sidney's Official Community Plan (OCP).
 An OCP is a Town bylaw that sets out the broad objectives and policies that guide decisions on planning, land use and provision of municipal services in the community.
 It also establishes a degree of certainty about the location and nature of community change to residents and landowners while providing a framework for guiding and managing future development and growth.
 The process to update Sidney’s OCP is expected to take approximately two years, spanning 2020 and 2021.